tangle-network/protocol-cosmwasm/contracts/tokenwrapper/README.md

 This is the cosmwasm implementation of "GovernedTokenWrapper" contract.

+Basically, this contract is a CW20 token that allows other CW20s to wrap into and mint it.

+This contract is intended to be used with **TokenHandler** contract.

+This contract also has a **governance** functionality.

-- A governed TokenWrapper system using an external `governor` address
+- **Governed TokenWrapper** system using an external `governor` address

-- Governs allowable CW20s to deposit using a governable wrapping limit and sets fees for wrapping into itself.
-This contract is intended to be used with TokenHandler contract.
+- Governs allowable CW20s to deposit using a *governable wrapping limit* and sets *fee*s for wrapping into itself.